Engr315/ENGR315.github.io/syllabus.md

 help and hints on the projects. *We do not answer technical questions via email*.
 To save everyone time, we want all students to have the benefit of seeing each question and its answer, so please use the forum.
-We prohibit posting your own solutions, project code, test cases, or autograder output to the forum.
+We prohibit publicly posting your own solutions, project code, test cases, or autograder output to the forum.

 ## Academic Integrity